Site icon Pro Hustle

 Why The US Can’t Return To The Gold Standard

-The US Treasury cannot buy or sell gold anymore as it would undermine the value of their fiat dollar and erode trust in the American economy, leaving their gold reserves as symbolic wealth that cannot be used for any meaningful purpose.
+The US Treasury cannot buy or sell gold anymore as it would undermine the value of their fiat dollar and erode trust in the US economy, leaving their gold reserves as symbolic wealth that cannot be used for any meaningful purpose.

 US Can't Return to the Gold Standard